 - Arteries are the blood vessels that transport oxygenated blood from the heart to various parts of the body.
 They are thick, elastic and are divided into a small network of blood vessels called capillaries.

-- Veins are the blood vessels, a carrier deoxygenated blood towards the heart from various parts of the body for purification.
+- Veins are blood vessels that carry de-oxygenated blood towards the heart from various parts of the body.
 They are thin, elastic and are present closer to the surface of the skin.
+However, pulmonary and umbilical veins are the only veins that carry oxygenated blood.

 The human circulatory system consists of another body fluid called lymph.
 It is also known as tissue fluid.
 It is a colorless fluid consisting of salts, proteins, water, etc. which transport and circulates digested food and absorbed fat to intercellular spaces in the tissues.